 The self-directed learning format and the virtual environment are both effective and efficient.
 Our people set the specific agenda for the training.
 The regular discussion and facilitation creates a safe environment for learning and sharing knowledge.
 In the end, it's all about innovation.
 The RPM Experience enables our product managers to become more innovative.

 The Product Development and Management Association (PDMA) and the Association of International Product Marketers and Managers (AIPMM) support our training approach.
 In fact,

 we are the only training provider endorsed by both groups.
 An honor we appreciate!

-Benefits of the Integrated Study Group
+Benefits of the RPM Experience

 - Behavior Change.
 Cohort participants take ownership and responsibility for what they are learning and how it can be applied to their work and to the organization.

 - Systems Thinking.
 Over the course of the cohort experience, participants begin thinking in a more systems and holistic manner.
 This is vital to fostering an innovation culture and leveraging capabilities across the organization.

 - Ongoing Coaching.
 Product management and innovation expert facilitators coach cohorts towards success.

 - Tracking Progress.
 Extrinsic motivation is provided to participants to make steady progress by sharing with them their progress through the course materials.
 Managers or other stakeholders can also be provided this information.